 Notepads: Flip any paper that you’ve already used over and create notepads for your home.
 Alternatively, use white boards or chalk boards for home notes.

-Lose the Greeting Cards: Here are great eco-friendly alternatives to sending greeting cards.
+Lose the Greeting Cards: We love eco-friendly alternatives to sending greeting cards.

 Paper Towels: Use reusable cloth towels or cut up old clothing or material scraps.
 We like to keep ours in a bin under the sink and just launder them when the bin goes empty!